 The best approach for scaling WordPress and avoiding bottlenecks is via the “less is more” approach.
 This means ensuring requests sent to your site require minimal resources, and little effort to render and serve.

 Ensuring you have a good caching system in place is important for improving site performance under strain.
 With cached versions of your site available to users, your server won’t have to take a hit every time a user makes a new request.

 It could be the case that your database is causing bottlenecks.
 Although it’s possible to use a tool such as HyperDB to resolve this issue yourself, they have limited use.
 Switching to a better hosting plan is an easier (and better) option.

-Given the tasks that need to be performed to ensure scalability, you may ask Is WordPress really a viable Content Management System (CMS) for my enterprise site?
-The answer to this question is an emphatic “Yes”!
+Given the tasks that need to be performed to ensure scalability, you may ask if WordPress is really a viable Content Management System (CMS) for your enterprise site?
+The answer to this question is an emphatic Yes.

 WordPress is a great platform for enterprise sites of virtually any size.
 In addition to being highly secure, it is extremely scalable and able to serve tens of thousands of logged-in users at a time.
 The wide variety of performance-enhancing plugins available for WordPress, coupled with its elastic architecture, also contribute to its scalability.

 Although there are plenty of ways to extend the default platform, it’s strongly recommended to invest in scalable WordPress hosting to enjoy the best results.
 With enterprise hosting, you won’t need to invest time and resources ensuring your site is scalable.
 Instead, you’ll benefit from a robust architecture, regularly audited and adjusted, and reliable support.